-“A pregnant mom can utilize the OB ED anytime there is a concern over her pregnancy,” said Kimberly Rickard, MSN, RNC-OB, nurse manager, OB ED and labor and delivery.
-“Some of the most common reasons for a visit include decreased movement of the baby, possible labor, and evaluation for high blood pressure.”
+“A pregnant mom can use the OB ED anytime there is a concern over her pregnancy,” said Kimberly Rickard, certified registered nurse in inpatient obstetric care at Baptist DeSoto.
+“Some of the most common reasons for a visit include decreased movement of the baby, possible labor and evaluation for high blood pressure.”

-The staff is able to treat any emergencies that could be either pregnancy or postpartum related; occasionally, women experience difficulties after childbirth and the OB ED is appropriate for those complications, too.
+The staff can treat any emergency that is either pregnancy or postpartum related.
+Occasionally, women experience difficulties after childbirth, and the OB ED is appropriate for those complications, too.

-Unlike a typical emergency room, the OB emergency department is staffed with a board-certified OB/GYN 24 hours a day, seven days a week.
-These doctors, called hospitalists, practice in the hospital rather than a physician office.
+Unlike a typical emergency room, the OB emergency department is staffed with a board-certified OB-GYN 24 hours a day, seven days a week.
+These doctors, called hospitalists, practice in the hospital rather than a physician’s office.

 “We accept patients during their pregnancy and up to six weeks postpartum,” said Rickard.
-“The OB ED offers care to women who have a regular OB/GYN and those without a doctor, and allows us to provide immediate care to women who may be experiencing a pregnancy-related complication or emergency.”
+“The OB ED offers care to women who have a regular OB-GYN and those without a doctor.
+And it allows us to provide immediate care to women who may be experiencing a pregnancy-related complication or emergency.”

-All doctors on staff in the obstetric ED are required to meet yearly medical education requirements and have training in advanced fetal assessment and monitoring, management of obstetrical emergencies, and routine deliveries.
-The experienced nursing staff works to provide reassurance and support, and the team can easily communicate with the patient’s personal OB/GYN concerning their visit and plans for care, making a seamless transition.
+All doctors on staff in the OB ED are required to meet yearly medical education requirements and receive training in advanced fetal assessment and monitoring, management of obstetrical emergencies, and routine deliveries.
+This experienced nursing staff works to provide reassurance and support.
+And the team can easily communicate with the patient’s personal OB-GYN about her visit and plans for care, making a seamless transition.

-“Should they need to see us, mothers and babies are in good hands.”
+“Should they need to see us, mothers and babies are in good hands,” said Rickard.